simonmackinnon/clouddevopslearningblog/jekyll-clouddevopslearningblog/_posts/2020-11-05-cloud-guru-challenge-2.markdown

    Another improvement I'd make would be to add CodeBuild jobs for automated deployments.
 I didn't set up a CI/CD pipeline for anything, so this will definitely be part of V2!

    I wanted to include Movie posters in the recommendations and title searches.
 While this information is obtainable via web-scraping of IMDB, or 3rd-party API calls, tying these calls into the API for title recommendations really slowed the site down.
-I have some ifeas
+I have some ideas for how this would work, namely storing the images in S3 for all titles, iterating over the records in the database using step functions.

    Finally, a major imporovement I'd make would be to the clustered data.
 I think using some Natural Languange Processing to group movie titles based on plot text would be a fantastic way to approach this.
 Another way would be to get user rating and viewing data and perform collaborative clustering.